ryuichi-sumida/LUFY/README.md

 # LUFY: A RAG Chatbot that forgets unimportant conversations

 This repository contains the code and dataset for the paper titled [Should RAG Chatbots Forget Unimportant Conversations?
-Exploring Forgetting with Psychological Insights].
+Exploring Forgetting with Psychological Insights](https://arxiv.org/pdf/2409.12524).

 LUFY is a RAG-based chatbot designed to forget unimportant conversations, managing to forget over 90% of irrelevant content!